Shopping on your own for the right health insurance can be daunting. But it need not be, if you use this simple step-by-step guide.

-- You can’t afford the higher monthly premiums for a plan with lower out-of-pocket costs; or
+- You can’t afford the higher monthly premiums for a plan with lower out-of-pocket costs;

-Read the Fine Print, Review Coverage Details
+Read the Fine Print to Review Coverage Details

-You may want to ask and/or consider:
+You may want to ask this:

-- Which birth control options are covered under this plan?
+- Which birth control options are covered?

 Buying Individual Health Insurance: A Checklist